 There were many who gave much that day, many who did so with grandeur and flourish.
 Monetarily, her “widow’s mites” were not needed.
 Yet, Jesus said that she gave more than all the others!

 Why is that?

 Well, she gave out of her love.
 She gave from her heart.

-God does not desire from us our money so that we might suffer.
-He does not even require our funds… after all, He created EVERYTHING.
-Yet, what He does want… what is the desire of His heart…
+God does not desire us to give so that we might suffer.
+He does not even require funds… after all, He created EVERYTHING.
+Yet, what He does want… what the desire of His heart is…

 The widow’s heart was God’s.

 As it says in both Matthew 6:21 and Luke 12:34, “For where your treasure is, there your heart will be also.”

 Thus, it’s less the giving of money to fulfill a monetary need, but more for a cleansing of our hearts; choosing the ways of God over worldly things.
 Choosing love by giving.